paastech-cloud/docs/Architecture.md

 ##### GRPC

 To communicate with other services, especially Pomegranate and the git-repo-manager, we used [grpc](https://grpc.io/), due to its high performance and low latency.
-It also allows us to easily create nest clients, to communicate with the other services.
+It also allows us to easily create nest clients in order to communicate with the other services.
 Another great advantage of grpc is that it is language agnostic, which means that we can use it to communicate with services written in other languages.
 Creating the proto files allowed us to define contracts between the services which made it easier to develop the services independently.

 ##### SSH key